Early-type galaxy density profiles from IllustrisTNG: I. Galaxy correlations and the impact of baryons

 $\bullet$ The total power-law density slope of the IllustrisTNG ETGs shows a mild anti-correlation with their central velocity dispersion, in tension with the observational datasets (see Fig.~\ref{fig:gam_sv}).
+The apparent mismatch could be accounted for by the problematic morphology-size relation in IllustrisTNG compared with observations~\citep{2019MNRAS.483.4140R}.
+Also, a new finding with respect to previous numerical experiments~(e.g. \citealt{2017MNRAS.469.1824X}) is that the adoption of a mass-weighted slope (Equation~\ref{equ:gmw}) consistent with the observations~\citep{2014MNRAS.445..115T} cannot fully reconcile the discrepancy with the observed trend.
 Nevertheless, the slopes derived for the observational sample may suffer from systematic biases under the isotropic velocity dispersion assumption, such that the more-massive galaxies which are radially anisotropic tend to have overestimated total density slopes (see Fig.~\ref{fig:gam_beta} and also Fig.~17 of \citealt{2017MNRAS.469.1824X}).
-The apparent underestimation of $\sigma_{\mathrm{e/2}}$ in comparison with observations suggests limitations in baryon models.
+The apparent underestimation of $\sigma_{\mathrm{e/2}}$ in comparison with observations suggests limitations in the feedback models of IllustrisTNG.